MaastrichtU-IDS/translator-openpredict/README.md

 > Feel free to try the API at **[openpredict.semanticscience.org](https://openpredict.semanticscience.org)**

+### Add embedding

+The default baseline model is `openpredict-baseline-omim-drugbank`.
+You can choose the base model when you post a new embeddings using the `/embeddings` call.
+Then the OpenPredict API will:

+1. add embeddings to the provided model
+2. train the model with the new embeddings
+3. store the features and model using a unique ID for the run (e.g. `7621843c-1f5f-11eb-85ae-48a472db7414`)

+Once the embedding has been added you can find the existing models previously generated (including `openpredict-baseline-omim-drugbank`), and use them as base model when you ask the model for prediction or add new embeddings.

 ### Predict operation

 Use this operation if you just want to easily retrieve predictions for a given entity.
 The `/predict` operation takes 4 parameters (1 required):